 We wondered if any of them were original or if they were all replicas.

-We are told that the archeologists are the only people allowed to use the clay from a nearby mountain to rebuild the warriors.
-Okay, so are the warriors we are looking at have anything original to them at all or are they completely rebuilt by the archeologists using the genuine mountain clay that our guide so often spoke about?
+In China, history seems to be interpreted differently depending on your guide.
+We were told that the archeologists are the only people allowed to use the clay from a nearby mountain to rebuild the warriors.
+Okay, so do the warriors we are looking at have anything original to them at all or are they completely rebuilt by the archeologists using the genuine mountain clay that our guide so often spoke about?
+We don’t know.

-Unfortunately I don’t have any way of researching because we am in China and most of the Internet is blocked due to censorship.
-For now I will blissfully accept anything that my guide tells me and believe it hole heartedly.
+Unfortunately, I don’t have any way of researching because while writing this post we are currently in China and most of the Internet is blocked due to censorship.
+For now, I will blissfully accept anything that my guide tells me and believe it wholeheartedly.

 While we had a fantastic guide traveling with us throughout China on our Intrepid Travel Tour, we had different local guides for each attraction and site that we visited.
 Our guide at the Terracotta Warriors was local and had many fanciful things to say.
 You can book tours to the Terracotta Warriors with Get Your Guide from Xi’ian